zacwillis/devcamp-portfolio/README.md

 # Devcamp Portfolio Application

-Some content

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 > This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ### Features